yoachim/APO_Spring2016/observing_plans/plan_April_11_2016.md

 ##Planned Calibration Frames##
 1. bias frames
-2. Dome flats? (note, since we only have the telescope in the middle of the night, we might need to log in extra early, and/or stay late to get flats and bias frames)
+2. Dome flats? (note, since we only have the telescope in the middle of the night, might need to log in extra early, and/or stay late to get flats and bias frames.
+Looks like others are doing spectra, so we can probably get twilight time if needed)
 3. Twilight flats?
-4. Stadard star fields?
+4. Standard star fields?

 ##Target List##
 ID, RA, Dec, mag